quanhoang-pm/quanhoang-pm.github.io/_posts/2020-05-10-ubuntu-installation-in-dual-boot-mode.md

 Before installation, it's best to know which partitions are mounted to which directories (`/`, `/boot`, `/home`, etc).
 You can acquire that kind of information via File Systems panel in System Monitor.

-If you're not sure about the guide provided in English, here is [an article written in Vietnamese][link:installation-in-vnm] presenting how to install Ubuntu OS alongside Windows OS.
+If you're not sure about the guide provided in English, here is [an article written in Vietnamese][link:installation-in-vnm] presenting how to install an Ubuntu OS alongside a Windows OS.

 You might want to name your USB with something like `Ubuntu20.04LTS`.
-It is relatively easy to rename a USB on Windows OS.
-As for this action on Ubuntu OS, you can use Disks application as mentioned in [this question][link:rename-USB] in askubuntu forum.
+It is relatively easy to rename a USB on a Windows OS.
+As for this action on an Ubuntu OS, you can use Disks application as mentioned in [this question][link:rename-USB] in askubuntu forum.

-After rebooting, your computer may go directly to Windows OS instead of prompting you to choose between Ubuntu OS and Windows OS.
+After rebooting, your computer may go directly to the Windows OS already existed instead of prompting you to choose between Ubuntu and Windows.
 You need to get into the BIOS and make sure that the *ubuntu* device is above the *Windows* device in the OS boot manager.
 The detailed steps are in [an answer][link:OS-boot-manager] in askubuntu forum.

 As for the layout on the desktop, software icons on the left side bar are taken from `Show Applications` (the button in the bottom left corner of the screen), you just need to drag and drop them to appropriate locations.
 Moreover, for a clean desktop, the trash icon can be hidden by an option in GNOME Tweaks.